WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

   private var _$storage: Storage
 ```

-This is a naming convention that I learned from Apple's implementation of
+This is a naming convention that I picked from Apple's implementation of
 the macros in Swift Observation and SwiftData which keeps the
 implementation details of an attached macro from the programmer's
 unintentional access.
 However, this does not protect those members from